 We added Gremlin API Examples to Kubernetes attacks and Scenarios!
 This enables you to quickly configure an attack or Scenario via the UI and automatically generate the corresponding API endpoint and request payload information to programmatically create and run the same attack or Scenario.
 After creating your attack or Scenario, click the “Gremlin API Examples” to the right of the “Run” button.
 Using this information you can easily add Chaos to your build and deployment pipelines to automatically ensure your applications are reliable!

-For a list of features and updates to the Gremlin Client, see our release notes.
+For a list of features and updates to the Gremlin agent, see our release notes.
 We’re constantly working on new features and enhancements.
 To see what’s on our roadmap and suggest new features, visit our product board.